ivanmaeder/computer-sleep/README.md

 Check that your browser supports these video formats.

 Check that your browser normally stays awake when playing video.

+If you want to use your own video, make sure it has an audio track.

 ## References